 “The internal processes we piloted were oftentimes dependent on individual Marketers, BDRs, and Sales telling us via logging info in Salesforce in a certain way in order to surface these moves,” shares Kory.

 This manual process quickly became arduous and hard to scale.
-Worst of all, the data wasn’t accurate.
+The data wasn’t accurate.

-“There was no incentive to do data or CRM clean-up.
-Linking the past and new records was impossible; our manual and tedious process couldn’t do that.”
+“Data or CRM clean-up lacked incentives.
+Linking the past and new records exceeded our manual and tedious process capabilities.”

 In fact, as Mimecast adopted UserGems, they ran a data test and found that UserGems surfaced 10-20x more movers than any earlier technologies could surface.